crazyoptimist/crazyoptimist-github-io/content/posts/gpg-key-in-git-get-verified-your-every-commits.md

 date: 2020-10-04T14:40:59-05:00
 categories: ["devops"]
 ---
+This article is based on the contents of the [Github's documentation](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/managing-commit-signature-verification).
 You will get your own verified badge on every git commits once you configure your GPG key with your VCS.
 First things first, check your gpg version using this command:
 ```bash